StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 The new way:

-In RData-style, the helpers.js function simply collects all the parameters and delivers them to the Go code verbatium.
+In Rdata-style, the helpers.js function simply delivers all parameters to the Go code verbatium.
 A function in Go extracts the parameters and uses them to build a struct.  models.RecordConfig.Rdata points to that struct.

 For example, `CF_SINGLE_REDIRECT()`'s implementation in helpers.js is one line: